A relaxing train journey between Central and East Switzerland

 Travel suggestions from Lucerne or St. Gallen

 If you’re based in Lucerne or St. Gallen, you can board the train there and stay seated all the way.
-Then travel back to your base town, using either the Voralpen-Express route again or a somewhat quicker connection via Zurich.
+Then travel back to your base town, using the Voralpen-Express route again or a quicker connection via Zurich.

 Travel suggestions from Zurich